 Upon exposure of the human body to low-frequency electric or magnetic fields, electric fields and currents are produced in the tissues.
-When certain – frequency-dependent - thresholds are exceeded, nerve and muscle cells can be stimulated.
+When certain – frequency-dependent - thresholds are exceeded, nerve and muscle cells are acutely stimulated.
 The limit values are defined so that the fields induced in the body remain below the thresholds.
 They limit the electric and magnetic fields that can be measured outside the body and therefore refer directly to the immissions by the installations.

 Occasionally even weaker magnetic fields pose an indirect risk as they exert forces on magnetic objects and may cause interference with implants.
 The limit value for static magnetic fields has therefore been determined so as to also avoid interference with implants.
 No limits have been set for static electric fields.

 The limit values for 50-hertz fields apply to places intended for not only temporary presence of humans.
 These include

 Low-frequency installations covered by the 26th BlmSchV have to be erected and operated in a way that the limit values for these places are met even when the installations are operating at maximum capacity.
 Other immission sources (such as other low-frequency installations) also have to be taken into account.